microsoft/vscode-remote-try-node/README.md

    1. Open `sever.js`
    2. Add a breakpoint.
    3. Press <kbd>F5</kbd> to launch the app in the container.
-   4. Open a local browser and go to `http://localhost:3000` and note you can connect to the server in the container.
+   4. Once the breakpoint is hit, try hovering over variables, examining locals, and more.
-   5. Once the breakpoint is hit, try hovering over variables, examining locals, and more.
+   5. Continue, then open a local browser and go to `http://localhost:3000` and note you can connect to the server in the container.
 4. **Forward another port:**
    1. Stop debugging
    2. Open `sever.js`